SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     * :func:`~pypet.naturalnaming.ResultGroup.f_add_result`

-*Leaves* can be added to any group, including the root group, i.e. the trajectory or the single run object themselves.
+*Leaves* can be added to any group, including the root group, i.e. the trajectory.
 Note that if you operate in the *parameters* subbranch of the tree, you can only add parameters (i.e. ``traj.parameters.f_add_parameter(...)`` but ``traj.parameters.f_add_result(...)`` does not work).
 For other subbranches this is analogous.

-There are two ways to add these objects with the above functions, either you already have an instantiation of the object, i.e. you add a given parameter:
+There are two ways to use the above functions, either you already have an instantiation of the object, i.e. you add a given parameter:

     >>> my_param = Parameter('subgroup1.subgroup2.myparam',42, comment='I am an example')